matveynator/netchan/README.md

 ## Example workloads

-The model is useful whenever a larger problem can be decomposed into independent work, for example:
+The worker-pool pattern is useful whenever a larger problem can be decomposed into independent work, for example:

 - factoring and mining-style workloads;
 - large search spaces;